 - Form 941 (payroll taxes) from January – March 2020.
 The Taxpayer ID on these documents must match both the W-9 and Sunbiz

-- Seminole County 2019 Business Tax Receipt: Every business in Seminole County is required to obtain a Business Tax Receipt
+- Current Seminole County Business Tax Receipt: Every business in Seminole County is required to obtain a Business Tax Receipt and renew it annually.

 How Do I Know If My Business is Eligible?

 In order to receive funding, your business must be: